Why Join?

 Join Now

-Ten great books set in Dublin
+Ten great books set in DUBLIN

 Dublin is the latest destination in our ‘Ten great books set in…’ series.
 Ten great books set in Dublin.
 The city, capital of the Republic of Ireland, is on the country’s east coast at the mouth of the River Liffey.
 Its historic buildings include Dublin Castle, dating to the 13th century, and imposing St Patrick’s Cathedral, founded in 1191.
 City parks include landscaped St Stephen’s Green and huge Phoenix Park, containing Dublin Zoo.
 The National Museum of Ireland explores Irish heritage and culture.